dmbdesignpdx/flexr/Readme.md

 # Flexr Grid

 Flexr is a responsive grid for those who just want a grid.
-Created by a designer with the simple focus on the digital grid layout and its adaptation to different screens.
+Created by a graphic designer with an acute focus on the digital grid layout and its response to different screens.
 It features two types of column-collapsing: Expanding and Shrinking.

 ##Donate to Flexr